seth-linares/ViT-Image-Tokenizer/README.md

 I would recommend looking into linear projections and how they work in the context of transformers if you are interested in learning more about this.
 Here is a great resource that I found to be very helpful: [Linear Layer](https://serp.ai/linear-layer/).

-## Example of Using newaxis to Convert a Row Vector to a Column Vector
+## Example of Using Broadcasting in Deep Learning

 ### Example Positional Encoding